 2. Select the group that you wish to configure from the Cerberus Group list.

 3. Double-click on the Authentication property for the selected user.
 The

 5. Press the OK button on the Change Authentication Requirements dialog to close and save the new SSH authentication settings.

-6. Press the Save button on the User Manager to save the changes to the selected group.
+6. Press the Update button on the User Manager to save the changes to the selected group.

 What if I want to force all my AD Users to use Two Factor Authentication?